 Airport/Accommodation Drop-Off and Return

 This is a really handy service that many of the big chains will offer as a complimentary service.
-When Tom was leaving Martinique, he rented a car for a day, they would drop the car off at his house and he would drop it off at the airport.
+When my partner was leaving Martinique, he rented a car for a day, they would drop the car off at his house and he would drop it off at the airport.
 This is a one-way option, and really useful if you decide halfway through your trip that you want to rent a car.

 I hope you’ve found this all useful!
 Now tell me, have you had any experience with renting a car abroad?
 Any horror stories we can all learn from?
 Where was your favourite place to drive?